 - Cool then freeze

 This is a very common question for anyone who is starting out eating low carb.

 Are there carbohydrates in cinnamon?

-Yes there are carbs in cinnamon as do many spices so it’s important if you are on a low-carb high-fat diet such as Atkins that you include every ingredients when tallying up your net carbs.
+Yes, there are carbs in cinnamon as do many spices so it’s important if you are on a low-carb high-fat diet or keto diet such as Atkins that you include every ingredient when tallying up your net carbs.

 For every 1 teaspoon of cinnamon, this equals 6 calories, 1.2g dietary fibre, and 1.84g of carbs. – source

 You’ll find this is a simple keto cookie recipe that doesn’t take long at all to make.